-- 2.6.1.1 Membership.
+2.6.1.1 Membership.
 The Admissions and Procedures Committee is appointed annually by the Basic Degree Council at its first meeting in the academic year.
 It comprises the Chair of the Basic BDC, the TST Registrar, who acts as secretary for the Committee, two college representatives selected by the BDC, according to the TST Bylaw, and one representative of the University of Toronto.

-When the Committee is considering appeals, the BDC will appoint one of its student members to serve as a voting member of the Committee to hear the appeal. - 2.6.1.2 Function.
+2.6.1.2 Function.
 The Admissions and Procedures Committee shall rule on cases that come to it in accordance with the provisions of the Basic Degree Handbook.
 The Admissions and Procedures Committee reports to the Basic Degree Council at least annually.
-It reports every case that comes before it, removing identifying information as necessary to protect privacy. - 2.6.1.3 Conflict of interest.
-A member with a conflict of interest in any case to be considered by the committee shall be excused, and the Chair of the Basic Degree Council shall appoint another representative in his or her stead.
-If the Chair has the conflict of interest, then the Director of the TST shall appoint another representative in his or her stead.
-A person who has reviewed the matter presented by the student at an earlier time is considered to have a conflict of interest.
+It reports every case that comes before it, removing identifying information as necessary to protect privacy.

+2.6.1.3 Conflict of interest.
+Members of the Committee will not vote on cases presented by his or her own college.